-The American Museum of the House Cat has recently opened – an extensive collection of all things house-cat related.
+The American Museum of the House Cat has recently opened in North Carolina – an extensive collection of all things house-cat related.

 The collection includes: Fine “picture art” going back to the late 1800’s, modern art, folk art, rare advertising art, cat poster art, art glass cats made by the finest glassmakers of the world, vintage and antique toy cats, many of which are automations from the 1890’s, vintage advertising, where cats are used to sell items, advertising clocks and storefront or window display items, etc.